unijoh/FO-Tokenizer/README.rst

 pip install -e ".[dev]"

-# Now you're ready to go
+# Now you're ready to go.
+Below is the README from the original tokenizer.

-python fotest.py

 -------